 Mountain View is educating and leaving lasting impacts on their student body as they provide resources to those in need, as well as, create beautiful and meaningful trusted adult displays.

-Lakeland Junior High School, Spirit Lake - Trusted Adult Campaign
+Lakeland Junior High School, Rathdrum - Trusted Adult Campaign

 In the interest of getting their "Trusted Adult" campaign successfully off the ground, Lakeland Peer Leaders decided to pay visits to classrooms.
 During these visits Peer Leaders introduced their slogan "Building Our SoS Community One Brick At a Time",discussed details about the upcoming campaign, and emphasized the importance of trusted adults.